hillwalking and meditation

 Siddhimala became involved with the Triratna Buddhist Community in 1992 and moved into a community in London before going to live and work at Taraloka retreat Centre in 1994 for 3.5yrs and at Dhanakosa in 2014 for 4 years.
 She was ordained in 2002 and is inspired by the Bodhisattva ideal - a life in the service of a higher purpose.

 She trained to teach Tibetan Yoga (Kum Nye) from 2008-11, which she finds a very helpful addition to the practice of mindfulness and meditation.
 She enjoys sharing her passions of Meditation, Dharma, walking, kayaking, music and the dance of countryside and wildlife.

 Dhirajyoti first came to Dhanakosa for a meditation and yoga weekend in 2008.
 He came back many times and first started helping on retreats in 2017.
 He lives near Glasgow and attends the Glasgow Triratna Buddhist centre.
 He loves to wander through the ever changing landscapes around Dhanakosa, looking for and listening to the local birdlife.

 Open to all, these retreats are suitable for both beginners and those with more experience, but no previous experience is assumed.
 All these retreats include introductory meditation teaching and periods of silence.

-Nature is for many of us an important source of spiritual nourishment in an increasingly busy world.
-On these retreats we will combine traditional Buddhist teachings with the simple practice of spending time walking in the rich and beautiful landscapes that surround Dhanakosa.
-Guided walk options will be available to suit all levels of fitness.
+Nature is for many of us, a vital source of spiritual nourishment in an increasingly busy world.
+On these retreats, we will combine traditional Buddhist teachings with the simple practice of spending time walking in the rich and beautiful landscapes that surround Dhanakosa.

 For more information read the retreat information sheet.